geralsetiawan/git-server-setup/README.md

 ---

-### 4. Automatically add .gitkeep to non-code folders, place it in the main folder, and run the script.
+### 4. Automatically add .gitkeep to non-code folders

+> place it in the main folder and run this script.

 #### Bash Script (`.sh`)